 Another great example on Craig, Kelly & Faultless of focusing web design around a type of case, is the creative asset, Fatal Thursdays

 One thing about being an attorney online is that you’re constantly being researched and vetted by opposing counsel, other law firms, judges, potential clients, and current clients.
 You have to maintain a certain level of representation and reputation management.
 That’s why the Thiessen Law Firm website is so boss!
 Pristine design, strong sales opportunities, and this bad-ass photo of the lead attorneys and a doberman?
-What’s so fantastic is that Mark and Taly embrace their brand, are 100% the nicest people on the planet (you should listen to their interview on our podcast), and they know this website has one job – stand up for them and represent their brand.
+What’s so fantastic is that Mark and Taly embrace their brand, are 100% the nicest people on the planet , and they know this website has one job – stand up for them and represent their brand.
 Well done!

-YLaw Group, an award-winning Vancouver family law firm, states right on their homepage, “At YLaw we do everything different, that’s why we’re successful.”In regards to their website design, you can clearly see they’ve embraced their mission to stand out.
-Extremely free of copy and reliant on humorous imagery, packed with points of CTA (calls-to-action), trust icons and links prominently displayed, this design gets the nod, not only for the design itself but because the design sets the tone for the firm experience.
+YLaw Group, an award-winning Vancouver family law firm, states right on its homepage, “At YLaw we do everything differently, that’s why we’re successful.”In regards to their website design, you can clearly see they’ve embraced their mission to stand out.
+Extremely free of copy and reliant on humorous imagery, packed with points of CTA (calls-to-action), trust icons, and links prominently displayed, this design gets the nod, not only for the design itself but because the design sets the tone for the firm experience.
 So much more than a business card.

 Instead of waiting to discuss options with potential clients, the AWB Firm provides guidance upfront with how-tos, videos, lead-generating templates for common business forms, and options for a more in-depth consultation.
 Your website is a chance for you to provide value upfront, and the AWB Firm captures this sentiment perfectly.
 If you’d like to hear more about how Autumn uses content marketing for her law firm, listen to her interview on LAWsome.